 Brief History of Popular Words of Affection

-‘Honey’ has been found to be used as word of affection since at least the 1500s.
+‘Honey’ has been found to be used as a word of affection since at least the 1500s.
 ‘Sugar’ and ‘baby’ are more recent words.
 Let’s look at the brief history of some of the most commonly used terms of endearment.

-- Sweetheart – The first time the word ‘sweetheart’ was used to express love, it was written as two words – ‘sweet’ and ‘heart’ during the 17th century.
+Sweetheart – The first time the word ‘sweetheart’ was used to express love, it was written as two words – ‘sweet’ and ‘heart’ during the 17th century.
 It has been used traditionally for expression love and affection both generally and for a specific person with whom one is in love.

 But starting the 19th century, ‘sweetheart’ has been seen to be used as part of disdainful slang language in many cases.
 One example is that of Frank Parrish’s book, Fire in the Barley, where he uses it in the following way – “Try harder, sweetheart, or I’ll plug you in the guts.”

-- Darling – It is one of those rare few words of endearment that crosses different boundaries.
+Darling – It is one of those rare few words of endearment that crosses different boundaries.
 It has been used traditionally by everyone ranging from the taxi cab driver – “where are you going darling?” to the upper classes.
-Interestingly, is a rephrasing of the word ‘dear’, coming from the old English word of ‘deorling’, taking the shape of ‘deyrling’ over the 16th century and then becoming ‘darling’ eventually.
+Interestingly, it is a rephrasing of the word ‘dear’, coming from the old English word of ‘deorling’, taking the shape of ‘deyrling’ over the 16th century and then becoming ‘darling’ eventually.

-- Sugar – ‘Sugar’ has been in use since the 13th century.
+Sugar – ‘Sugar’ has been in use since the 13th century.
 It has been used in the proverbial and figurative sense since then.
 But the current way of using the word originated only during the 1930s.
 It has taken many other forms like sugar-pie and sugar-babe, and many others.
 A more recent song goes – “Tippy tap toe, my little sugar plum” (Woody Guthrie).

-- Baby & Babe – These are a couple of the most commonly used words of affection almost all over the world.
+Baby & Babe – These are a couple of the most commonly used words of affection almost all over the world.
 The reason is probably simple – both babies and loved ones evoke almost similar kind of emotions.
 We want to love, care for and protect them.
 ‘Baby’ can be more commonly seen as a normal word used between lovers in the US.

 ‘Babe’ is nothing more than a shortened form of the word ‘baby’ and is mostly seen used in Britain.
 The word ‘baby’ can seem to be arrogant and not welcome unless it is used in a playful or comical form.
 These two words are different from the above-mentioned terms of endearment in that they are used only between couples.
 They are seen as offensive if used by strangers.